grahamhoyes/django-docker-swarm-example/README.md

 This is primarily a playground and documentation for [IEEE UofT's](https://ieee.utoronto.ca/) deployment needs to server our [hackathon template](https://github.com/ieeeuoft/hackathon-template).
 As such, the requirements are:
 - Runs on a single server, but the option to add more nodes in the future is preferred
 - Postgres is installed natively on the server
-- Apache is installed natively on the server, handling SSL and static file serving
+- Nginx is installed natively on the server, handling SSL and static file serving.
+We were using Apache, but after trying to get the reverse proxy for this tutorial to work properly we gave up and switched to Nginx.
+Would recommend.
-- The application should be deployed as a docker container that Apache can reverse proxy to
+- The application should be deployed as a docker container that Apache/Nginx can reverse proxy to
 - Multiple independent instances must be possible (for multiple events)
-- Applications must be able to run under a sub-folder of the website, ie ieee.utoronto.ca/event1, ieee.utoronto.ca/event2
+- Applications must be able to run under a sub-folder of the website, i.e. ieee.utoronto.ca/event1, ieee.utoronto.ca/event2

 This project walks through installing a postgres server, docker engine, and initializing Docker Swarm on a single machine (i.e., we will be creating a Swarm cluster with a single node).